 It’s crucial that you protect your heart from a range of dangerous conditions and diseases.
 If you suffer from high cholesterol, you may be at risk of strokes, blood clots, or even heart attacks.
+Heart disease causes 1 in 4 deaths, making it the leading cause of death in the US.
 Lowering your cholesterol can keep your heart healthy.
-Green tea has been shown to have a positive effect on bad LDL cholesterol levels.
-Adding jasmine green tea to your diet will help you maintain steady, healthy cholesterol thus protecting you from serious heart conditions.
+Green tea in general has been shown to have a positive effect on bad LDL cholesterol levels.
+But, thanks to catechins and polyphenols, compounds found in jasmine tea, adding jasmine green tea to your diet may help you maintain steady, healthy cholesterol thus protecting you from serious heart conditions.

 May Lower Your Risk of Disease and Cancer

 Antioxidants can help to reduce the risk of deadly diseases and cancer in the body.
 In green and black tea, polyphenols and catechins are the main antioxidants.
 These antioxidants have been shown to be highly effective in helping the body to eliminate free radicals that enter the body and result in cellular damage.
-By eliminating free radicals, you may reduce your risk of cancerous cells developing.
+By eliminating free radicals, you may reduce your risk of developing cancer.

 Can Help Reduce Anxiety and Stress